HarvestHaven/Harvest-Haven-Store/README.md

 It was boostrapped with [Create React App 2.0](https://facebook.github.io/create-react-app/).
 CRA has been rewired so that its configuration is  accessible by [craco](https://www.npmjs.com/package/@craco/craco), This allows us to tweak and add additional functionality into the default Webpack configuration.
 [Webpack](https://webpack.js.org/) in CRA is responsible for bundling, linting, shaking and splitting code for making the app as lightweight as possible.

 The PWA also employs an experimental service worker using Google's [Workbox](https://developers.google.com/web/tools/workbox/) to enable offline support for users where it is possible.
-Offline satisfied by [IndexedDB](https://caniuse.com/#feat=indexeddb) with fallbacks for [WebSQL](https://caniuse.com/#search=websql), and [LocalStorage](https://caniuse.com/#search=localstorage), depending on the user's device.
+Offline support is satisfied by [IndexedDB](https://caniuse.com/#feat=indexeddb) with fallbacks for [WebSQL](https://caniuse.com/#search=websql), and [LocalStorage](https://caniuse.com/#search=localstorage), depending on the user's device.

 > This app is still [experimental](), so some of these features may change as the application or device support changes.
 Features have been selected to be as future-proof as possible with fallbacks at the expense of bundle size and speed.